 3. Primate World

 Rwanda is truly the primate world known to be having more than 15 primate species but commonly explored are the Gorillas, Chimpanzees, and Golden monkeys with somehow the white and black colobus monkey.
-So you can visit Rwanda for Gorilla trekking, Chimpanzee trekking and Golden monkey trekking respectively.
+So you can visit Rwanda for Gorilla trekking, Chimpanzee trekking and Golden monkey tracking respectively.

 These primate species can be seen in Volcanoes National Park (Gorillas and Golden monkey) and Nyungwe Forest National Park which hosts 13 primate species including the Blue monkey, L’Hoest’s monkey, Owl-faced monkey, Golden monkey, Red-tailed monkey, crowned monkey, Dentis Mona Monkey, Velvet monkey, Olive baboon, Grey checked mangabey and Angolan colobus monkey.